 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 When children are too young to tell you how they are feeling, it can be difficult for you as a parent.
-If your baby or toddler is being treated for cancer, it’s especially tough.
+If your baby or toddler has a serious illness, it’s especially tough.

 Active reflection, or reflective functioning, is one tool that can support parents.
 It can help children feel safer and more confident.
 And you may already be doing it.

 Reflective functioning is the act of reflecting on or imagining your child’s internal world—their thoughts and feelings.
 And when you notice certain actions or behavior, you reflect on what thoughts or feelings led to those actions.
 Then you put your thinking into words as you talk to your child.

 Watching a child go through treatment for cancer or other illness can make parents feel helpless.
 But there’s a lot you can do.
 Through your words and actions, you can help your child make sense of their thoughts, feelings, and resulting actions.
 You can make them feel safer and more connected and help ensure that they have healthy social and emotional development.

 To practice your reflective skills, watch your child’s behavior—the way they act.
 Then, reflect on what you think it means.
 Finally, share your thoughts about it with your child out loud.